Skip to content

 Brain Tumor Support Conversations

 The Brain Tumor Support Conversations are an online support group run by the brain tumor community for the brain tumor community.
-This group is attended and run by patients and care partners who have had firsthand experience with the challenges and effects of a brain tumor diagnosis.
+This group is attended by patients and care partners who have had firsthand experience with the challenges and effects of a brain tumor diagnosis.

 This support group is a welcoming space where patients and loved ones can have honest, supportive discussions about the feelings and emotions that accompany any aspect of the brain tumor experience.